Niche Keyword Research for Small Businesses [Free Tools]

 • wedding photography

-These niches are still huge and worth billions of dollars yet they are just a small part of much bigger industries.
+Yet they are just a small part of much bigger industries.

 The food and fashion industries are serving some of the biggest markets that exist.

-Photography is a slightly different example.
 It’s rather a service – especially when it comes to wedding photography e.g. yet it’s still competitive.
-There are plenty of underpaid photographers around.

 Want more?
 The team of Shopify has created a list of niche market examples.
-They rather focus on actual audiences you can serve.

-When the site in question is new, small and has literally no authority yet you have to go after an even smaller niche.
+Is the site in question is new, small and has literally no authority yet?

 Keyword research for SEO is the best way to achieve this!
 How?
 Read on!

-Go after Quality not Quantity
+Go after quality not quantity

 What is the purpose of keyword research for SEO?